Is Committing Suicide A Sin?

-The Orthodox Church teaches that committing suicide is a sin.
+The Eastern Orthodox Church generally regards committing suicide as a sin.
 Why?
 Because we are all made in the image and likeness of God.
 Our lives – and everything in them – are a gift, which God gave to us out of love.
-Moreover, our bodies are temples of the Holy Spirit (1 Corinthians 6:19); we must take care of them.
-In this post, we explore the Orthodox view on suicide.
+And suicide is a rejection of God’s gift of physical life, a failure of stewardship over the body He gave to us.
+It is an act of despair and a transgression of the sixth commandment, “Thou shall not kill (Exodus 20:13).
+Our bodies are temples of the Holy Spirit (1 Corinthians 6:19); we must take care of them and persevere in the hope that is our Lord Jesus Christ.

 The plague of moral relativism

 The National Library of Medicine defines suicide as the act of deliberately taking one’s own life.
 This includes any action that might cause a person to die (e.g. purposefully crashing a car).
-According to the National Institute of Mental Health, suicide was the tenth leading cause of death overall in the United States in 2017.
-That roughly translates to 47,170 lives.
-Suicide claimed more lives than homicide (approx. 19,510).
-And it was the second leading cause of death for individuals ages 10-34, which accounted for 31.1% of total suicides in 2017.
-For each confirmed death, between 8 and 25 suicide attempts were made.
+According to the National Institute of Mental Health, suicide is the eleventh leading cause of death overall in the United States and the third leading cause of death in 15-29 year old’s globally in 2021.
+In America, suicide deaths in 2022 reached nearly 50,000.
+And this does not count attempted suicides (which totals approximately 1.6 million).

 With the spread of moral relativism, man has become God.
 He is now the authority on what is right, good, and true for him, but not for anyone else.
 Because of this approach, many people see suicide as a viable option to alleviate their pain and suffering.
 Because God isn’t really part of the picture anymore.
 He has become a ball of clay that people can remold to suit their moral tastes.

-Direct suicide, in the eyes of the Church, is and will always be the ultimate rejection of God and His love for us.
+Suicide, therefore, is and will always be the ultimate rejection of God and His love for us.
 Killing ourselves means rejecting the presence of God in the most fundamental sense, as a part of each of us.
-Further, we are guilty of the sin of pride, because we made a decision reserved for God alone.
+Further, we become guilty of the sin of pride, because we made a decision reserved for God alone.

 We know that God is merciful.
 But this does not mean we should use our freedom as an opportunity for sin.
 As Orthodox Christians, we cannot justify suicide simply because God is merciful.
 By that reasoning, we could justify just about anything.
 Think of how silly you would sound using that excuse before God.
 “Well, God, I knew [insert sin here] was wrong, but I did it anyway because I knew you would forgive me.”
 Trying to take advantage of God’s loving kindness in such a manner will not end well for anyone who attempts it.